Key Takeaways

 To find who links to your site, you will need to use an SEO tool.
 An SEO tool will make this process efficient and fast.

 There are plenty of SEO tools to choose from.
-Ahrefs, SEMRush, Moz, and our own Morningscore all have features that will help you start a backlink analysis and continue tracking just the important factors from there on.
+Ahrefs, SEMrush, Moz, and our own Morningscore, which are mentioned as one of the best link building software in 2026, all have features that will help you start a backlink analysis and continue tracking just the important factors from there on.

 The price range can vary greatly between them and which one is best for you depends on the amount of time you plan to use on SEO, and which features you are interested in.